 However, as you can imagine – and may have experienced yourself – with a column for each possible combination of repeating data, your spreadsheet can quickly become monolithic and impossible to analyze.
 We call this a data management nightmare!

 The solution?
 For each recurring data type, create a separate form or table.
-Reviewers can complete as many forms or tables as they need for a given study, instead of trying to anticipate widely from study to study.
+Reviewers can complete as many forms or tables as they need for a given study, instead of trying to anticipate the right number from study to study.

 When using this approach, remember to link the child dataset with its parent (e.g. by having a question in the child form that names its parent) to retain the context of the information.
 As long as the hierarchy is maintained, you’ll end up with a database-style table that will be dramatically easier to manipulate and analyze.